Facilitate learning and development in groups

 Prior knowledge that will help with this topic

-• Good written and verbal communication skills are important, as the course involves written assignments and observed teaching practice.
+• Good communication and literacy skills at Level 2 (GCSE grade 4/C or above) are recommended to engage with the written assignments and teaching practice.

 Key Terminology